evainlau/pycao/documentation/maths.rst

 Linear and affine maps
 ----------------------------------

-To make a translation of vector v=Vector(x,y,z) or a rotation
+To make a translation of vector v=Vector(x,y,z) or a rotation in radians.

 .. code-block:: python